JayMcAnser/watsnext4/api/README.md

 All configuration are done by the central config file.
 The file is in the  **../config** directory.
 This location is used because the user interface also uses this central configuration.

+## Logging - configuration
+The logging can be done to the local logging system or the remote server.
+In the configuration (**../config**) there are two keys: **Logging** and **LoggingServer**.
+The **Logging** is the local logging on the server.

+### LoggingServer
+The LoggingServer is a GrayLog server and uses the following keys:
+* url - the url of the server to log to, or null / false to stop logging of true to log to the console
+* key - the autorisation key used by the Graylog
+* host - the application sending the message (here: api.watsnext.nl
+* extra - other things to log

 ## Wikipedia integration  Version 1.0.0